 Vets use a 1–9 Body Condition Score (BCS) scale.
 A score of 4–5 is ideal:

-- 1–3: Underweight (ribs visible, no fat cover)
+- 1–3: Underweight (ribs visible, no fat cover, prominent spine and hip bones)

 Most owners are surprised to find their dog scores 6 or 7 when they thought they were at a 5.
+The difference between a 5 and a 6 is subtle visually — but meaningful for health.

 Check Your Dog's Weight Range